 Grey Group Germany is traditionally regarded as the country's #2 marketing services group behind BBDO.
 However performance was flat from the late 2000s, and was badly dented in 2012 by the bankruptcy of the drugstore chain Schlecker, a major client.
 Grey Group CEO Uli Veigel was replaced at the end of that year by Dickjan Poppema, prompting further changes among the senior team.
+Another companywide shake-up took place in late 2018 as a result of Poppema's resignation (though he remains non-executive chairman until June 2019).
+Several other executives also departed, and a long search began for a new chief.
+Jan-Philipp Jahn was finally appointed in March 2019, with Francisca Maass named as chief creative officer.
+Until then the agency was led by a management board comprising COO Daniel Bieber, creative director Fabian Kirner and head of strategy Kim Florio.
 Grey has been present in Germany since the 1960s.
 Its main branded office is in Duesseldorf.
 Outposts in Berlin and Hamburg have been shuttered in recent years.
 The main agency is accompanied by a wide collection of satellite units, now mostly operating under the main Grey brand umbrella.
 They include planner-buyer Grey Media (which operates separately from the local arm of MediaCom); also sales promotion agency Grey Shopper (formerly Frey G2), production house Grey Works, Grey B2B (known until the end of 2015 as Gramm), and a central shared services business.
 Interactive agency ArgonautenG2 rebranded as G2 in 2012 but was absorbed into the newly created Geometry Global network during 2013 along with the rest of the G2 network.
 Several more agencies operate as satellite units including PR agency Hering Schuppener and corporate design specialist KW43.
 There is also a local office of international network Grey Healthcare.

 Which clients does Grey Germany handle?
 Find out more from the Adbrands Account Assignments database